-We have audited the consolidated financial statements of Monex, S. A. B. de C. V. and Subsidiaries (Monex, S. A. B.), which comprise the consolidated statement of financial position as of December 31, 2022, the consolidated statements of comprehensive income, changes in stockholders' equity and cash flows for the year then ended on that date, and notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the consolidated financial statements of Monex, S. A. P. I. de C. V. and Subsidiaries (Monex, S. A. P. I.), which comprise the consolidated statements of financial position as of December 31, 2023 and 2022, the consolidated statements of comprehensive income, changes in stockholders' equity and cash flows for the years then ended on those dates, and notes, that comprising material accounting policies and other explanatory information.

-In our opinion, the accompanying consolidated financial statements of Monex, S. A. B. de C. V. and Subsidiaries have been prepared, in all material respects, in accordance with the Accounting Criteria for Financial Group Holding Companies in Mexico, established by the National Banking and Securities Commission (the Commission).
+In our opinion, the accompanying consolidated financial statements of Monex, S. A. P. I. de C. V. and Subsidiaries have been prepared, in all material respects, in accordance with the Accounting Criteria for Financial Group Holding Companies in Mexico, established by the National Banking and Securities Commission (the Commission).